ofuangka/smart-home-relay/README.md

-# z-way-relay
+# smart-home-relay
-A server that relays relevant HTTP requests to a Z-Way server
+A server that relays relevant smart home HTTP requests to handling servers

 ## Usage

+### Generating .env
+smart-home-relay uses dotenv to store environment variables.
+Running the following script will generate the .env file containing default values.
+Please modify these to suit your environment.

+    node setup.js

+### Running the server
+Run the smart-home-server using the following command.

-    USERNAME=USERNAME PASSWORD=PASSWORD node index.js PORT
+    node index.js

-where `USERNAME` is the Z-Way username, `PASSWORD` is the Z-Way password, and `PORT` is the port to listen on